ojow/actor-method-dispatch/README.md

 #### How it works
 There are 3 kind of macros:
   1. For creating proxies.
-They just override methods from your trait with code to send `ActorMethodCall` messages.
+They just override methods on your trait with code to send `ActorMethodCall` messages.
   2. For creating `Receive`s.
 They build a `Receive` from a list of `case` clauses to match `ActorMethodCall` messages and call respective methods.
-  3. For converting a curried method call (without the last argument list) to a `ReplyAddress` that is then used to route the reply.
+  3. For creating `ReplyAddress`es (to handle replies) from a curried method call (without the last argument list).

 See [macro sources](https://github.com/ojow/actor-method-dispatch/blob/master/macro/src/main/scala/ojow/actor) for details.